 Graduation from an accredited Bachelor’s or Master’s program in public health or health-related field within the last twelve (12) months and prior to the start of the Fellowship (January 2022).

 Interested candidates should complete an application here: https://survey.alchemer.com/s3/6521894/Commissioner-Fellowship-Application.
 The application due date is October 15, 2021.
 Please be sure to select your preferred home office, upload the required documentation, and input the information of your intended references on the application.
 Recommendation letters should be emailed from the reference directly to firstname.lastname@example.org with Commissioner’s Fellowship and the applicant's name in the subject line prior to the due date.

 - Completed application (through above link), with upload requirements as listed below:

 - Essay (1500 words maximum) outlining interests, strengths, and qualifications.
 Applicants should also be able to articulate how this fellowship will benefit their long-term career plans in public health.

-Please note that requested materials must be submitted by the deadline in order to be considered.
-Each application will be reviewed based on the criteria outlined below.
+Please note that requested materials, including reference letters, must be submitted by the deadline in order to be considered.
+Each application will be reviewed based on the listed criteria.
 Top scoring applicants will be asked to interview with appropriate staff members.
-Selected fellows must have completed their degree prior to the start date of the fellowship (approximately June 15th, 2020).
+Selected fellows must have completed their degree prior to the start date of the fellowship (January 2022).